Diy Pine Swag Door Décor

 Nothing welcomes guests to your home like a fresh pine wreath or swag on your front door.
 The colours and scents are so bright and inviting, and they are a great way to use what nature gives us to decorate with.
 This year, forget buying a pricey store-bought arrangement; why not try making your own instead?

 We were able to whip up this sample decorative door swag using just $2 in materials from our local dollar store.
 Take a peek below at how to make your own.

 - Assorted pine branches, fresh

 - Thick wired ribbon

-1. Begin by arranging the branches into a large bouquet.
-Let the bouquet soak in water for a few hours so it lasts as long as possible once hung.
+- Begin by arranging the branches into a large bouquet.
+Let the bouquet soak in water for a few hours, so it lasts as long as possible once hung.

-2. Remove all of the skinny branches from the top 3 inches of the stem.
+- Remove all of the skinny branches from the top 3 inches of the stem.
 You want this part to be nice and clean.

-3. At the top where you removed the branches, hold them together tightly and begin wrapping a length of clothesline around them.
+- At the top where you removed the branches, hold them together tightly and begin wrapping a length of clothesline around them.

-4. Take your scissors and now trim the swag into shape.
-We did a triangle like shape, but you can trim it anyway you want.
-Snip away any fly away branches or ones that seem out of place.
+- Take your scissors and now trim the swag into shape.
+We did a triangle-like form, but you can cut it any way you want.